-Varnishes do not work well with Gouache, water colour and drawings because the varnish will be deeply absorbed by the paint and/or paper, becoming an integral part of the picture and could cause discolouration.
-In addition, varnishes on works created using Gouache, water colour and drawing cannot be removed.
+Varnishes do not work well with gouache, watercolour and drawings, because they will be absorbed by the paint and/or paper, becoming an integral part of the picture.
+This could cause discolouration.
+Additionally, varnish on drawings and gouache or watercolour works cannot be removed.

-Generally, artists choose varnishes for the sheen they provide and also if they have been used by their favourite painters.
-Here is a brief overview of the different kinds of varnishes:
+Generally, artists choose varnishes for the sheen they provide, or because they have been used by their favourite painters.
+Here’s a brief overview of the different kinds of varnishes:

-• Dammar remains one of the most popular varnishes even though newer varnishes have been introduced since its development.
+- Dammar remains one of the most popular varnishes, even though newer ones have been introduced since its development.

-• All Winsor & Newton varnishes can be used on oil, alkyd, Artisan or acrylic paintings, however, all are designed with specific types of colour in mind.
+All Winsor & Newton varnishes can be used on oil, alkyd, water mixable oil or acrylic paintings.
+But all are designed with specific types of colour in mind.

 The Winsor & Newton varnishes

-Dammar Varnish: the oldest liquid varnish, this gives a very high gloss.
-Winsor & Newton is the traditional 5lb cut if you want to use it for mediums (which we do not recommend but millions use it).
-As a strong varnish, we recommend using Distilled Turpentine (our strongest solvent) when it needs to be removed.
+Dammar Varnish: The oldest liquid varnish, giving a very high gloss.
+Winsor & Newton is the traditional “5lb cut” if you want to use it with mediums (we do not recommend this, but millions do it).
+As Dammar is a strong varnish, we recommend using Distilled Turpentine, our strongest solvent, when it needs to be removed.

-Professional Gloss Varnish: The most popular varnish, it gives a very high gloss finish.
+Professional Gloss Varnish: The most popular varnish, also providing a very high gloss finish.
 Stronger solvents will be needed to remove it as time goes by.

-Professional Matt Varnish: One of the most modern varnishes, it is readily removable and gives a medium matt sheen.
-Professional Matt and Gloss varnishes can be intermixed for varying sheens in between.
-We suggest about 50:50 to achieve a Satin finish.
+Professional Matt Varnish: One of the most modern varnishes, this is easy to remove and gives a medium matt sheen.
+Professional Matt and Gloss varnishes can be intermixed to achieve varying sheens.
+We suggest a mix of about 50:50 to achieve a satin finish.

 Professional Satin Varnish: A superior quality UV resistant satin varnish, removable with Artists’ White Spirit or Distilled Turpentine.

-Re-touching Varnish: A UV resistant gloss varnish which gives temporary protection to recently completed oil paintings.
-It is quick drying and should be used in thin layers.
+Retouching Varnish: A UV resistant gloss varnish which gives temporary protection to recently completed oil paintings.
+It’s quick drying and should be used in thin layers.

-Artists' Acrylic Gloss, Matt or Satin Varnishes: These varnishes are uniquely formulated to be removable and contain UV resistance with the Satin Gloss being mid-sheen in relation to the Matt and Gloss varnishes.
-The Galeria acrylic range also has its own range of gloss, matt and satin varnishes.
+Professional Acrylic Gloss, Matt or Satin Varnishes: These varnishes are uniquely formulated to be removable and contain UV resistance.
+The Satin Varnish gives a mid-sheen finish, in between the Matt and Gloss Varnish finishes.
+The Galeria Acrylic range also has its own collection of gloss, matt and satin varnishes.

 Top ten tips when applying varnish

-3. Use a flat wide, soft, tightly packed varnishing bush such as the Winsor & Newton Monarch glazing and varnishing brush, keep it clean and use it only for varnishing.
+- Use a flat, wide, soft and tightly packed varnishing brush, such as the Winsor & Newton Monarch Glazing Brush.
+Keep it clean and use it only for varnishing.

-5. Stir the varnish well and pour it into a clean flat saucer or tin and load your brush.
-Wipe it on the side of the saucer so it is not dripping.
+- Stir the varnish well and pour it into a clean, flat saucer or tin.
+Load your brush, then wipe it on the side of the saucer so it is not dripping.

-6. Apply the varnish in 1 to 3 thin coats rather than one thick coat.
+- Apply the varnish in one to three thin coats, rather than one thick coat.

-7. Use long even strokes from top to bottom while moving from one side to the other, and remove any bubbles.
+- Use long, even strokes from top to bottom, moving gradually from one side to the other.
+Remove any bubbles.

-8. Once you leave an area, avoid going back over areas that you have done.
-For those areas that you have missed, simply allow to dry completely and re-varnish.
+- Avoid going back over areas that you’ve done.
+For any areas you’ve missed, simply allow the piece to dry completely and revarnish.

-9. After you have finished, shield from dust with a protective plastic film (known as a ‘tent’).
+- After you’ve finished, shield the work from dust with a protective plastic film – known as a “tent”.

-10. Leave to dry for 24 hours and if a second coat is required, apply at right angles to the first.
+- Leave to dry for 24 hours.
+If a second coat is required, apply it at a right angle to the first.